OliverWisn/data_visualization/README.md

   die and the ten-sided die.
 The plot is also saved by the script in the d6_d10.html file.
 It was made into an image called d6_d10_plot.png.
+- The temperature\sitka_highs.py script is a standalone script.
+This script shows the highest daytime temperature in Sitka in 2018.
+- The temperature\sitka_highs_lows.py script is a standalone script.
+  This script shows Sitka's highest and lowest daytime temperatures in 2018.
+The area between the data series is shaded.

 ## Data Visualizations Summary:
 I made a simple line plot and the scatter plot.
 After this I made the